-30 Best Foods for 6-Pack Abs
+27 Best Foods for 6-Pack Abs

 The saying "abs are made in the kitchen" is cliché by now, but its foundation is still true.
-It doesn't matter how strong your core is, no one will be able to see your abs if you don't do something about the pesky layer of lard that's sitting on top of it.
+It doesn't matter how strong your core is, no one will be able to see those abs if you don't do something about the pesky layer of fat that's sitting on top of it.

 Quinoa is higher in protein than any other grain, and it packs a hefty dose of heart-healthy, unsaturated fats.
 "Quinoa is also a great source of fiber and B vitamins," says Christopher Mohr, Ph.D., R.D. a professor of nutrition at the University of Louisville.
 Try quinoa in the morning.
 It has twice the protein of most cereals, and fewer carbs.

 Quinoa, make some space at the table—there's a new ancient grain on the block.
 Kamut is a grain native to the Middle East.
 Rich in heart-healthy omega-3 fatty acids, it's also high in protein while low in calories.
 A half-cup serving has 30% more protein than regular wheat (six grams), with only 140 calories.
 Eating kamut reduces cholesterol, blood sugar and cytokines, which cause inflammation throughout the body, a study published in the European Journal of Clinical Nutrition found.
 Toss it into salads or eat it as a side dish on its own.

 They're are a delicious, phytonutrient-rich snack.
 But the true cherry bomb is the tart cherry—not the sort you're used to seeing each summer in bunches at the supermarket.
 In most of the country you'll find them dried, frozen, or canned.
 But they're worth seeking out because they are a true superpower fruit.
 A study at the University of Michigan found that rats fed tart cherries showed a 9 percent belly fat reduction over rats fed a standard diet.
 Moreover, researchers noted that the cherries alter the expression of fat genes!

 In addition to warding off prostate, breast, lung and skin cancers, this flowery vegetable can also help you whittle your middle.
-According to experts, broccoli contains a phytonutrient called sulforaphane that increase testosterone and fights off body fat storage.
+According to experts, broccoli contains a phytonutrient called sulforaphane that increases testosterone and fights off body fat storage.
 It's also rich in vitamin C (a mere cup of the stuff can help you hit your daily mark), a nutrient that can lower levels of cortisol during stressful situations, helping your abs take center stage.
 Its cousins in the cruciferous-vegetable family are also excellent carbs for your abs: Chinese cabbage, kale, cauliflower, arugula and more.

 Like quinoa, buckwheat is gluten-free and a complete source of protein, meaning it supplies all nine essential muscle-building amino acids the body cannot produce on its own, says registered dietitian Isabel Smith.
 But what makes this relative of the rhubarb such a nutritional rock star is its magnesium and fiber content.
 "Fiber slows digestion, which wards off blood sugar spikes and hunger and helps maintain blood sugar control—all important keys to weight loss and management," explains Smith.
 Studies have also shown that buckwheat may improve circulation and lower cholesterol.